The media breathlessly awaiting a federal judge's ruling on California's Proposition 8.

 Can't find the oil.

-And now Gibbs says, look at credibility, you gotta keep in mind that what we weren't talking that much oil in the first place.
+You got to keep in mind that we weren't talking that much oil in the first place.

-Talking about a coke can, 5,000 feet below the Gulf of Mexico.
+Talking about a Coke can 5,000 feet below the Gulf of Mexico.

 Gibbs, the analogy is the amount of oil that leaked was equivalent to a 24-ounce can of beer or soda or what have you inside the superdome if it was filled with water.